Cyber Coverage Explained: Wrongful Collection of Data

 Be ready to act quickly on the advice of your counsel to ensure you comply with notification laws and avoid additional fines that would increase the cost of the incident

-Have an honest post-mortem to understand what your team did well in responding to the incident, and where planning was insufficient.
-Unlike lightning striking twice, unfortunately, attacks can (and do) happen again to victims, and you can be even better prepared in the future.
+Have an honest post-mortem to understand what your team did well in responding to the incident, to help improve your cyber mitigation strategies.
+Unlike lightning striking twice, unfortunately, attacks can (and do) happen again to victims, and you can be even better prepared in the future through proper cyber risk mitigation.

-Be ready to show investigators the extent of your preparations and the ways in which your team acted in accordance with those preparations.
+Be ready to show investigators the extent of your preparations and the ways in which the security professionals on your team acted in accordance with those preparations.